slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 bureaulampje     (L4mpje)
 ```

-I can now SSH in and get the user flag:
+With that account I can SSH in and get the user flag:
 ```
 # ssh l4mpje@10.10.10.134
 l4mpje@10.10.10.134's password: